 Deb is a businesswoman and sculptor whose artwork spans all mediums, having a unique ability to see the final outcome of a design before its many stages of development.
 Deb founded Tagline nearly two decades ago to create an innovative alternative to the traditional agency model.
 Tagline prides its self on providing amazing design and production, cutting-edge websites, original social media content, fresh online marketing campaign, and most importantly…brand creation.
 Marketing to success is Deb’s passion, and my team and I are lucky enough to do it every day.

-Yana Krone has come on board at the Hebrew Free Loan Association of Tucson as the Community Relations Director.
+Yana Krone has come on board at the Hebrew Free Loan Association of Tucson as the Program Coordinator.
 As a graduate from the Ohio State University, Yana started her career in non-profit at the Mid-Ohio Foodbank in Columbus, Ohio.
-After moving to Tucson to work on her MBA over 20 years ago, Yana has had the privilege to work with local companies such as Southern Arizona Home Builders Association (SAHBA), Tucson Lifestyle Magazine and Bolchalk Frey Marketing and Advertising.
+After moving to Tucson to work on her MBA over 20 years ago, Yana has had the privilege to work with local companies such as Southern Arizona Home Builders Association (SAHBA), Tucson Lifestyle Magazine, Integrative Touch for Kids and Bolchalk Frey Marketing and Advertising.
 Yana hopes to use her non-profit and business experience to help the many individuals in need within our community, by offering financial assistance through interest free loans provided by the Hebrew Free Loan Association of Tucson.